algovista-collab/Machine-Learning-Specialization/Advanced Learning Algorithms/Week 3/Concepts_and_Derivations.md

 1. Download **neural network parameters pretrained** on a large dataset with the same input type as your application.
 2. **Fine-tune** the network on your own dataset.
 3. The last output layer of the neural network can be replaced with a new layer tailored for the new task, while retaining the learned features from the original task.
+4. Transfer learning may not be useful if the new task has more data than the original task, as the original task's data may not provide significant value.

 ---